Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 ## Motivation
 Before you can start a load test for your application, you need to [define load numbers](../../manual/470-load-configuration).
 The load you apply should model real world traffic on your application, but chances are you do not yet have a complete list of arrival rates and user numbers at hand.

 So what should you do when you do not know every detail about the current or future load pattern?
-We are describing one approach below that works pretty well for ecommerce applications and always yielded satisfying results so far.
+We are describing one approach below that works pretty well in the context of ecommerce applications and always yielded satisfying results for us so far.

 ## Assumptions
 As you can see in our [example test suites](../../test-suites), you can define a handful of very typical test scenarios for ecommerce applications.
 For our example here, we will use the following: